armatthews/sp2013.11-731/hw3/README.md

 I also implemented a similar idea that allows the span [i,j) to be broken into any three pieces, which can freely reorder.
 I then combined these two approaches by taking the output that had the better model score for each sentence.

+Finally, I combined my output with the output of other strong systems, including those of Yulia, Manaal/Waleed, and Victor.